 Getting outdoors is particularly important if you feel you have been stuck inside for too long.
 You could also opt to try a new hobby, or join a yoga or fitness class online.

-Note: Your wellbeing is top priority.
+Note: We are living in challenging times.
 If you are experiencing symptoms that interfere with your life it is time to get help.
 Talk to your family and friends or seek professional help.
 Phone Beyond Blue: 1800 512 348 or Lifeline Australia on 13 11 44.
 Support is always there for you if you need it.

 Babiker A, Alawi A, Al Atawi M, Al Alwan I. The role of micronutrients in thyroid dysfunction.
 Sudan J Paediatr.
 2020;20(1):13-19.